-- Has worked for the employer for at least 12 months;
+- Have worked for your employer for at least 12 months;

-- Has a minimum of 1,250 hours of service for the employer during the 12-month period immediately preceding the leave; and
+- Have a minimum of 1,250 hours of service for your employer during the 12-month period immediately preceding the leave; and

-- Works at a location where the employer has a minimum of 50 employees within 75 miles.2
+- Work at a location where your employer has a minimum of 50 employees within 75 miles.2

-Generally, an employee must abide by his covered employer’s usual requirements for requesting leave.
-The purpose is to provide the employer with enough information to determine whether FMLA will be applied to the request.
+Generally, you must abide by your employer’s usual requirements for requesting time off.
+The purpose is to provide your employer with enough information to determine whether FMLA will be applied to your request.

-Typically, an employee must give his employer 30 days notice when the need for leave is foreseeable.
-If 30 days notice is not possible, the employee must give notice as soon as he can under the circumstances.
+Typically, you must give your employer 30 days notice when the need for time off is foreseeable.
+If 30 days notice is not possible, you must give notice as soon as you can under the circumstances.

-When an employee is requesting leave for an FMLA-qualifying purpose for the first time, the employee does not have to expressly assert FMLA rights.
-If an employee requests additional leave for the same qualifying condition, the employee must specifically make reference to either the qualifying reason for leave or the need for FMLA leave.
+When you are requesting time off for an FMLA-qualifying purpose for the first time, you do not have to expressly assert FMLA rights.
+If you request additional leave for the same qualifying condition, you must specifically make reference to either the qualifying reason for time off or the need for FMLA leave.

-In order for this process to work, covered employees are required, under the law, to:
+In order for this process to work, your employer is required, under the law, to: